- $4.3-million project to improve solids handling using the Siemens Cannibal®

 - Superior safety performance with zero recordable and zero lost time incidents

-For more than 40 years, CH2M has been working with the City of Lebanon, Oregon, to provide custom engineering expertise and O&M solutions for its water and wastewater treatment systems.
+For more than 40 years, Jacobs has been working with the City of Lebanon, Oregon, to provide custom engineering expertise and O&M solutions for its water and wastewater treatment systems.
 Over the years the partnership has grown to involve many new projects.

-The Cannibal® system saved the city of Lebanon nearly $500,000 over the other alternatives available to handle biosolids, along with operations and maintenance cost savings.
-In addition, it is expected to significantly reduce the amount of biosolids produced and to lower disposal costs for the city.
+The Cannibal® system saved the City of Lebanon nearly $500,000 over the other alternatives available to handle biosolids, along with operations and maintenance cost savings.
+In addition, it is expected to significantly reduce the amount of biosolids produced and to lower disposal costs for the City.

-In addition to installing the new solids reduction system, CH2M modified existing facility components for reuse with the new system, including adding anoxic zones to the existing aeration basin and modifying the aerobic digester for use as an interchange reactor with the Cannibal® system.
+In addition to installing the new solids reduction system, Jacobs modified existing facility components for reuse with the new system, including adding anoxic zones to the existing aeration basin and modifying the aerobic digester for use as an interchange reactor with the Cannibal® system.

-CH2M OMI has been operating the city’s wastewater plant since 1982.
+Jacobs has been operating the city’s wastewater plant since 1982.
 In late 2007, the city extended its wastewater operations and maintenance contract for another 10 years, at about $1 million per year, making it the longest O&M partnership in the company’s history.